Parton model description of quark and antiquark correlators and TMDs: Conclusions

 Another important result is that we have extended the treatment to include antiquarks.
 The quark and antiquark correlators are connected to each other by a field theoretical relation which, however, we have not imposed.
 Rather, we have studied the TMDs of quarks and antiquarks independently and used the field theoretical connection in the end of day to verify the theoretical consistency.
 To the best of our knowledge, we have presented for the first time a complete discussion of all T-even leading and subleading antiquark TMDs in a consistent framework.
 We have shown that in the CPM the antiquark TMDs satisfy the same linear and non-linear relations as quark TMDs.
 This result might be of interest for modelling of antiquark effects in phenomenology.
 It will be interesting to use the model for numerical predictions of antiquark TMDs and study their impact in phenomenology which we leave to future studies.

-The simple simple covariant model for quark and antiquark correlators obtained in this work may provide the basis for the modelling of unintegrated parton densities and may help to consistently implement TMD effects in Monte Carlo event generators \cite{Collins:2005uv,Collins:2007ph, Rogers:2007ab}.
+The simple covariant parton model for quark and antiquark correlators obtained in this work may provide the basis for the modelling of unintegrated parton densities and may help to consistently implement TMD effects in Monte Carlo event generators \cite{Collins:2005uv,Collins:2007ph, Rogers:2007ab}.
+The approach receives general support from the fact that the WW approximation for $g_T^a(x)$ is supported by data with an accuracy of $40\,\%$ or better \cite{Accardi:2009au}, and according to first phenomenological studies the WW-type approximation for $g_{1T}^{\perp a}$ seems to work similarly well \cite{Bhattacharya:2021twu}.
+Further phenomenological applications of the Wandzura-Wilczek-type approximation were practically implemented in \cite{Bastami:2018xqd}.
 It will be interesting to see whether the TMDs in nature can be better approximated in terms of a pure-spin or mixed-spin state model.
-The predictions of the latter, were practically implemented for phenomenological applications in the Wandzura-Wilczek-type approximation of \cite{Bastami:2018xqd}.

 The model results may also be of interest to study TMDs at small transverse momenta $k_T \ll M$ where $M$ denotes the nucleon mass.
 In the Collins-Soper-Sterman equations governing the evolution of TMDs, the region of small $k_T$ is correlated with large impact parameters $b_T$.
 Not much is known about TMDs in $b_T$-space in the region of large $b_T \gtrsim 1\,$fm.
 Here the model results could provide useful insights which will be explored elsewhere.